-- 8.20 Barriers which enclose the outdoor dining area are not permitted. - 8.21 Barriers are only permitted for licensed premises where Liquor and Gaming NSW have conditioned the licence with a requirement to have a barrier.
-These barriers: - should not contain any logos, advertising or other graphics - are to be black matte finish or "Metropolitan Bronze" powder coat - must not exceed 900mm in height.
+- 8.19.
+Barriers which enclose the outdoor dining area are not permitted. - 8.20.
+Barriers are permitted only where there is a license to serve alcohol in the outdoor seating area and it is in a designated Alcohol Free Zone or Alcohol Prohibited Area.
+These barriers: - should not contain any logos, advertising or other graphics. - are to be black matte finish and not exceed 900mm in height.